Density of the free additive convolution of multi-cut measures: Statement of results

 \subsection{The free additive convolution semigroup}

-\ \\ Let $\mu$ be a Borel probability measure on the real line.
-Bercovici and Voiculescu proved in~\cite{Ber95} that the free additive convolution powers $\big\lbrace \mu^{\boxplus n}:\ n\in\mathbb{N} \big\rbrace$ can be embedded in a continuous semigroup for large values of $t$, and Nica and Speicher~\cite{Nic96} then showed that this holds for all $t\ge1$.
-We will first study the density of $\mu^{\boxplus t}$, when $\mu$ belongs to the same class of measures as in \cite{MoSc22}, characterized as follows.
+\ \\ \\ Let $\mu$ be a Borel probability measure on the real line.
+Bercovici and Voiculescu proved in~\cite{Ber95} that the free additive convolution powers $\big\lbrace \mu^{\boxplus n}:\ n\in\mathbb{N} \big\rbrace$ can be embedded in a continuous semigroup for large values of $t$, and Nica and Speicher~\cite{Nic96} extended this to all values of $t\ge 1$.
+We first study the density of $\mu^{\boxplus t}$, when $\mu$ is a multi-cut measure, i.e.\ a measure whose absolutely continuous part consists of several intervals, and belongs to the same class of measures as in \cite{MoSc22}, characterized as follows.